adafruit/circuitpython-org/_board/hack_club_sprig.md

   - Speaker
 ---

-The [Sprig](https://sprig.hackclub.com) is a handeld game console made by [Hack Club](https://hackclub.com).
+The [Sprig](https://sprig.hackclub.com) is a handheld game console made by [Hack Club](https://hackclub.com).
 There was one limited production run, which was distributed for free to teenage makers and coders.
 It is not for sale.